 And even if you are tired of that kind of mythical world and story, Disney still has another advantage: ESPN.
-Watching Le Bron “King” James vs Steph Curry or Bayern Muenchen humiliated FC Barcelona may be the best choice for the rest of the day.
+Watching Le Bron “King” James vs Steph Curry or Bayern Muenchen humiliating FC Barcelona may be the best choice for the rest of the day.

-By the way, before Disney launched its “plus” platform, they had launched ESPN and this service also records a great result in terms of subscriber number: From 1,4 million in Q1 2019 to 12.1 million in Q1 2021 for the US only.
+By the way, before Disney launched its “plus” platform, they had launched ESPN and this service also records a great result in terms of subscriber numbers: From 1,4 million in Q1 2019 to 12.1 million in Q1 2021 for the US only.

 The magic of Disney is beyond the business model and technology revolution.

 Disney could create brand new characters without losing the customer’s curiosity.
 Like the Frozen case or Moanna.
-Moreover, once the firm creates a new story, it can exploit and monetize that story in many ways: Frozen Castle Light-Up Figurine Limited Release for almost $150 for instance.
+Moreover, once the firm makes a new story, it can exploit and monetize that story in many ways: Frozen Castle Light-Up Figurine Limited Release for almost $150 for instance.